GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 {% include figure.html img="ORFacetSplit.JPG" alt="Custom Facet plus add a column" caption="Facet by GREL value.split & Add a column" width="100%" %}

-Below is an alternative method using a sequence of characters, known as Regular Expressions or Regex.
-These define how to structure a search in GREL.
+Below is an alternative method using GREL and a language known as Regular Expression or Regex, which searches for patterns in strings.

-`Undo`  your steps back to Step `0.
-Create Project` to try this method.

 {% capture text %}
+- `Undo`  your steps back to Step `0.
+Create Project` to try this method.-
 - Go to column  `Site features` > `Edit column> add column based on this column`
 - Type new column name  `Universal access toilet`
 - Click inside expression box, enter GREL expression: